Agile software development and traditional cost accounting don’t match.

 The SAFe approach to budgeting is significantly different than traditional methods.
 SAFe lean budgets provide effective financial control over all investments, with far less overhead and friction, and supports a much higher throughput of development work.
 Figure 2 illustrates the transition and highlights the three main steps in implementing Lean budgets.

 The Problem of Traditional Project Cost Accounting

 Before we discuss how to implement Lean budgets, it’s critical to understand the problems caused by traditional project cost accounting.

 Project Budgeting Creates Multiple Challenges

 Figure 3 represents the budgeting process for most enterprises before they move to Lean budgets.
-In this example, the enterprise is organized into four cost centers.
+In this example, the enterprise has four different cost centers.
 Each cost center must contribute budget or people (the primary cost element) to a project.

 This traditional budgeting model creates several problems: